But man, proud man,

 I don’t claim to have mastered the above material, nor do I claim to specialize in political or economic philosophy.
 Thousands of scholars of political science, political philosophy and economics know infinitely more than I do about these subjects, so I’m not bragging.
 I simply want to suggest that I’m not a low information voter, and that I have some familiarity with various economic and philosophical theorizing.

-What I have done in the last year or so—as our political situation has become more dangerous—is read literally thousands of articles about the current state of politics from reputable and intellectually sophisticated sources The New York Times, The Washington Post, and dozens of others.
+What I have done in the last year or so—as our political situation has become more dangerous—is read literally thousands of articles about the current state of politics from reputable and intellectually sophisticated sources like The New York Times, The Washington Post, Salon, The Atlantic, and dozens of others.
 (Not from fake sources forwarded from facebook.)
 I’ve probably read more than a hundred in the weeks since the election.
 What I would like to do in the coming posts is summarize some of the best pieces I’ve read.
 As I go along, or at the end of that journey, I will try to reflect about what is most troubling in our current situation.
 Stay tuned if you’re interested.